ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/code-challenge.md

 # Lab: Code Challenge

-This lab is code challenge where we provide _some_ of the code, and you provide the rest.
+This lab is a code challenge where we provide _some_ of the code, and you provide the rest.
 Let's see how you do.
 If you get stuck, please ask and we can work through the parts you are stuck on together.

 ## Challenge - Complete the Logout